 As a more extreme example of unreasonable seller financing, I came across a practice for sale recently that had annual gross revenue in excess of $900,000 and SDE below $300,000.
 In my opinion, the asking was very high based on the SDE and the seller wanted about a third down and was willing to finance the balance of $740,000 for three years at 6% rate of interest.
 Under this proposal the annual debt service to the seller alone would be just under $250,000… leaving the buyer with less than $50,000 of optimal BDE after going out of pocket several hundred thousand dollars.
 I did consider that the seller knows this is unreasonable and has set up this proposal to encourage a buyer to seek bank financing.
 However, even if a bank financed 70% of the price at a 5.5% rate of interest and the seller only carried 30% for the three years, the annual debt service is still around $226,000…leaving the buyer with less than $74,000 of BDE for each of the first three years.
 Remember this BDE is prior to buyer compensation and benefits, so not much return although in this second scenario the buyer would at least preserve a few hundred thousand dollars of out-of-pocket cash by using bank financing instead.
 The economics in both these proposals simply does not leave the buyer with sufficient income or return and I suspect the seller will not sell unless they revisit their expectations.

-From the buyer’s side the economics are a bit more straightforward but also of much greater consequence.
+When buying a tax and accounting practice the economics are a bit more straightforward but also of much greater consequence.
 At the outset of exploring any acquisition, a buyer should get a clear understanding of the target practice’s SDE and then recalculate these to their own expected BDE.
 In some cases, expenses like software, rent, supplies, and other redundancies, as well as any other net income the buyer will bring to the acquisition, can be added to the buyer’s anticipated BDE and in other cases, some of the operating expenses might have inappropriately been added back when calculating the practice’s SDE and will need to be taken out of the buyer’s BDE calculation if they do not already have an established practice and will be taking on the seller’s location or these operating expenses.
 The buyer then needs to develop a clear understanding of their anticipated debt service and remove this amount from their anticipated BDE calculation.
 If the remaining BDE is 120% or more of their target compensation or growth goal, then it is probably reasonable to proceed as cash flow should be healthy.
 If the amount is less than 120%, then some assumptions may need to be revisited.
 If the amount is below 100%, then either adjustments need to be made to income and growth expectations or the transaction likely is not one to pursue.

 The sale or acquisition of a tax and accounting practice presents a unique opportunity and there are a lot of layers to the perceived value on each side of the table.
 The economics are not the only element to consider as location, reputation, types of service, billing rates, profitability, staff, and other elements all have their own value.
 However, the economics need to be considered and evaluated or income and cash flow could be an issue and overlooking this could lead to a failed transaction.